 You have now finished the chain of exercises prepared to introduce you to the Source Map.
 You have seen how the Interface exposed by the Target Map is presented to you in the Source Map as the task to perform: Assign the values for all the Target Interface Fields in the Business Object hierarchy.

-To do this you relate each Business Object to metadata structures in te Source System by creating Source Objects in the Source Map of each Business Object - thereby gaining access to the Source Fields of each of these Source Objects.
+To do this you relate each Business Object to metadata structures in the Source System by creating Source Objects in the Extraction Map of each Business Object - thereby gaining access to the Source Fields of each of these Source Objects.

 Furthermore, you have seen how you can use Views to 'pre-process' the data delivered by the Source System, a very powerful facility that allows you to clean, transform and aggregate data from the Source System.
 You have also created the relation that constitutes the bridge from a parent Business Object to its child Business Object.